 Function visibility in generic functions is altered depending on the instantiation.
-When resolving function calls made within visible functions, the visible functions are taken from any call site at which the function is instantiated for each particular instantiation.
+When resolving function calls made within generic functions, the visible functions are taken from any call site at which the generic function is instantiated for each particular instantiation.
+The specific call site chosen is arbitrary and it is referred to as the point of instantiation.